Ada-Developers-Academy/core-unit-1/representing-data/tuples.md

 )
 ```

-Once the tuple is initialized, the mutable elements cannot replaced.
+Once the tuple is initialized, the mutable elements cannot be replaced.
 Attempts at replacing the element will cause a TypeError.
-For example, if we try to change the list inside of `food_tuple` from a list to an integer, we will receive: `TypeError: 'tuple' object does not support item assignment`.
+For example, changing the list inside of `food_tuple` from a list to an integer will return `TypeError: 'tuple' object does not support item assignment`.

 ```Python
 food_tuple = (["apples", "pears", "bananas"], "carrot", "noodles") food_tuple[0] = 5
 ```

-Although we cannot replace the elements in a tuple, we can update, add, and remove the values inside of mutable elements.
+Although we cannot replace the elements in a tuple, we can update, add, and remove the values inside of the mutable elements.

 **Update List in Tuple**